Last Updated on

 The authoritative parenting style displays the qualities of warmth and affection that also provide structure and support to the child.
 Baumrinds’ (1971, 2013) theory of parenting styles has shown that authoritative parenting is the ideal approach to raising a well rounded, independent, self-reliant, and self-controlled individual.

 Lopez and Snyder (2009) present the protective factors for psychological resilience, concluding that parenting style is just one of many factors affecting resilience.
 They also consider parental educational level, socio-economic status and home environment (organized vs. disorganized) as strong influences in the development of a child’s psychological resilience.

 Many researchers have developed similar conclusions using Baumrinds’ categorization of parenting styles.
 The type of relationship, as well as the type of person in the relationship, play big roles in the development of resilience.

-These positive relationships, where well-adjusted and rule abiding behaviours are valued, have strong positive effects on the resilence levels of those involved.
+These positive relationships, where well-adjusted and rule abiding behaviours are valued, have strong positive effects on the resilience levels of those involved.

 The most salient individual characteristics include cognitive skills and personality differences related to effective problem solving, self-regulation, and adaptability to stress.